 FRED® (Federal Reserve Economic Data) provides access to a wide range of time-series data.
 Several of those series signal stress levels in financial markets and the probability of economic recession.
-This Special Edition of Page One Economics® describes indexes of financial and economic recession risk to new data users and can serve as a reference to advanced data users.
+This Special Edition of Page One Economics® describes indexes of financial and economic recession risk for new data users and can serve as a reference for advanced data users.

 This article surveys recent research on the usefulness of the term spread (i.e., the difference between the yields on long-term and short-term Treasury securities) for predicting changes in economic activity.